Rick Wakeman: 1984–1988: President Records, personal recovery, and new musical directions

-1988–1997: ABWH, third and fourth Yes runs, Phantom Power, and The Piano Album
+1988–1997: Third and fourth Yes tenures and media transition

-In late 1988, Wakeman got together with former Yes bandmates Jon Anderson, Bill Bruford, and Steve Howe to form a new group, Anderson Bruford Wakeman Howe.
-The band originated when Anderson had become increasingly frustrated with Yes's commercial direction, and left the band to make music that reflected the band's 1970s sound.
-Their self-titled album was released in 1989, and the tour marked Wakeman's first major US tour in ten years.
-Tracks originally put down for a second album were added to an in-progress Yes album and released as Union in 1991, which transformed Yes into an eight-piece formation with Wakeman sharing keyboards with original Yes member Tony Kaye.
-Wakeman has openly stated his dislike for Union, partly due to the fact that session musicians were brought in to re-write and perform parts that he and Howe had already put down.
-However, he later chose the Union Tour tour of 1991–1992 as his favourite with Yes, where he formed a strong friendship with their 1980s guitarist and singer-songwriter Trevor Rabin.
-Wakeman confirmed his exit from the group in 1993 following managerial disputes with the band's and his own.
+In late 1988, Wakeman reunited with former Yes bandmates Jon Anderson, Bill Bruford, and Steve Howe to form a new progressive rock group, Anderson Bruford Wakeman Howe (ABWH).
+The band originated when Anderson became increasingly frustrated with Yes's commercialised pop direction and left the band to create music that reflected their progressive 1970s sound.
+Their self-titled album was released in 1989, and the supporting world tour marked Wakeman's first major performances in the US in ten years.
+Tracks originally recorded for a second album later merged with an in-progress Yes project and released as Union in 1991.
+This transformed Yes into a combined eight-piece formation, with Wakeman sharing keyboard duties with original member Tony Kaye.
+Wakeman has openly stated his dislike for Union, partly because external session musicians were brought in to rewrite and overdub parts that he and Howe had already recorded.
+However, he later chose the 1991–1992 Union Tour as his favourite with Yes, largely due to the strong friendship he formed with their 1980s guitarist and singer-songwriter Trevor Rabin.
+Wakeman confirmed his second exit from the group in 1993 following managerial disputes.